VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 Navigate to [localhost:12101/](http://localhost:12101).
 You see the environment running&nbsp;

-The first time you have to adjust the Rhasspy settings in the environemnt:
+The first time you have to adjust the Rhasspy settings in the UI environment:

 1. Click the Home Button
 2. Go to Advanced